What is estate planning?

 When should you start estate planning?

-Often estate planning can be tied in with life events such as building assets in your own name, getting married, having children, buying property abroad, losing a loved one or getting divorced.
-These all add different considerations and complexity to your estate and you will need to revisit, add to and update your estate plan accordingly.
+Estate planning can be tied in with life events such as building assets in your own name, getting married, having children, buying property in the UK or abroad, losing a loved one or getting divorced.
+These can all add different considerations and complexity to your estate.

 How can cashflow planning help with estate planning?

-Making lifetime gifts or spending more can be an effective part of estate planning.
-One of the key considerations when making these decisions is affordability.
-To help clients in their decision-making process we have now integrated a market leading cash flow planning tool into our financial planning offering.
+Lifetime gifts or spending more can be an effective part of estate planning.
+A key consideration when making these decisions, however, is affordability.
+To help clients in their decision-making process, we integrate a market-leading cash flow planning tool into our services.

-It is possible that you will need more than one Will, you should establish an English Will but may also need separate Wills to deal with foreign property.
-This could include assets in different parts of the UK as it is split into the law of England & Wales, the law of Scotland, and the law of Northern Ireland.
+You should establish an English Will.
+But you may also need separate Wills to deal with foreign property.
+This can even include assets held in different parts of the UK, with English and Welsh law differing from the law of Scotland.

-You are also likely to have more complex structures in place such as offshore bonds.
-These often come with extra estate planning considerations, and you might need to establish an additional probate specifically for your offshore bond.
+Such bonds often come with extra estate planning considerations.
+You might need to establish an additional probate specifically for them.

-Another issue you could face is the heavier administrative burden with the potential to encounter language barriers and varying service standards.
-This could also be relevant for the probate process which is likely to be different than the process in England.
+One other potential issue is the larger administrative burden – including language barriers and varying service standards.
+This may also be relevant for the probate process, which is likely to be different than the process in England.